 You can plan every move you make.
 You can train harder and longer than anyone else.
 You might be the first person at the crag every day.
 None of this matters if you don't commit.

-Its not uncommon to see climbers squash the banana on a difficult onsight or redpoint attempt, and it's easy to spot.
-The climbers gets to the crux move, looks up, looks down, looks up again, sometimes shakes their head no, and they're off.
-If your partner says "Take" in the middle of a redpoint attempt for no apparent reason, they might be a chronic banana squasher.
+It's not uncommon to see climbers squash the banana on a difficult onsight or redpoint attempt, and it's easy to spot.
+The climber gets to the crux move, looks up, looks down, looks up again, sometimes shakes their head no, and they're off.
+If your partner says, "Take!" in the middle of a redpoint attempt for no apparent reason, they might be a chronic banana squasher.
 It happens everyday on tall boulder problems.
 These are the lapses in commitment that are readily apparent.
-This doesn't mean that they are easier to fix... just that you're more likely to get called out on them.
-Its the lapses that are harder to spot that are the most dangerous, and these generally follow a never ending path paved with excuses.
+This doesn't mean that they are easier to fix - just that you're more likely to get called out on them.
+It's the harder to spot lapses that are the most dangerous, and these generally follow a never-ending path paved with excuses.

 - Less time can mean more focused training.
 Throughout the majority of the year, my training time is only about 8 hours a week.
 5-6 hours in the gym, over two or three small sessions, and an hour spent hangboarding in the early morning before work twice a week.
 You could easily get by with less, and if you have a small home wall, things get even easier.
 4-5 hours a week is plenty to make small gains, if it's focused.
 That means stop hanging out at the front desk or chatting the night away and get it done.

 - You're probably training too much anyway.
 Work + Rest = Training.
 Without sufficient rest time, you are essentially moving backward.
 If you're in the gym 5 or 6 days a week, for several hours each session, get a hobby.
 One that doesn't require working out.
 If your muscles never get a chance to recover, how do you suppose they'll ever get stronger?